Get in touch

 ✔ The mechanism of action of evexomostat (MetAP2 inhibition) has been clinically shown to help improve patients’ insulin sensitivity and provide anti-tumor activity.

-✔ In animal models of breast cancer with the PIK3CA gene mutation, evexomostat combined with Piqray worked synergistically to shrink tumors.
+✔ In animal models of breast cancer with the PIK3CA gene mutation, evexomostat combined with either Truqap or Piqray worked synergistically to shrink tumors.

-✔ In normal, healthy animals, evexomostat significantly lowered the glucose spikes caused by Piqray.
+✔ In normal, healthy animals, evexomostat significantly lowered the glucose spikes caused by either Truqap or Piqray.

 **All clinical trials come with risks.
 Have your oncologist explain the risks to you before considering joining the Amelia-1 Trial.